 Most office workers see office supplies as an essential office commodity they need to operate efficiently, effectively and comfortably.

-Evidently, employees in today’s high-tech office still can’t live without:
+With our wide selection of office supplies, it’s clear that employees in today’s high-tech office still can’t live without:

 Modern offices still require everyday office supplies and as far as most office workers are concerned, they’re the basic tools of whatever trade they happen to ply day to day.